 I enjoy reading about malicious compliance.
 The retaliation of common workers against unhelpful rules and orders from on high is sweet.
 A great example is the story of a bike courier who booked 6 hours of overtime because of a central control policy that required them to park their bike in its designated spot after each shift.
 This act of defiance not only exposed the inefficiency of central control but also showcased the power of individual autonomy and decision-making.
-It is these instances that highlight the need for decentralisation, where trust is placed in the hands of those closest to the action, allowing for faster and more effective decision-making processes.
+It is these instances that highlight the need for decentralization, where trust is placed in the hands of those closest to the action, allowing for faster and more effective decision-making processes.

 The original post is short enough to include here.